how to define your motor inside your drive train

 • isolation from the grid avoiding potential resonances and reducing impacts from utility transients such as lightning and other equipment switching.

-Power quality is all about the pulses?
+Power quality, is it all about the pulses?

 The rectifier bridge connected to the capacitor only conducts current at the peaks of the voltage waveform (when the AC-voltage is higher than the capacitor voltage).
 So, the AC input current waveform will contain bumps.
 In the “Basic diagram of a voltage source inverter” below you can see that we actually have 6 pulses in the rectified voltage (Udc) over one period of the mains voltage.
-In fact when referring to 6 pulse drive, we relate to a standard rectifier bridge containing 6 diodes resulting in a 6 pulse DC voltage.
-(For a more exact and a bit more technical explanation, we should state 3 commutation groups; a commutation group is essentially a leg which may be comprised of a number of devices in series or parallel to block the voltage or handle the current.
+In fact, when referring to 6 pulse drive, we relate to a standard rectifier bridge containing 6 diodes resulting in a 6 pulse DC voltage.
+(For a more exact and a bit more technical explanation, we should state 3 commutation groups; a commutation group is essentially a leg which may be comprised of several devices in series or parallel to block the voltage or handle the current.
 See dotted lines in figure below).

 rectifier-cap-inverter- with waveforms-line current dc-voltage and output voltage